Kern Family Health Care (KFHC) is dedicated to improving the health status of our members through an integrated managed health care delivery system.

 - Program activities must commence within 45 calendar days from the 1st day of school.

-- End of Year Reward must be tied to the school’s work plan and cannot exceed 40% of total grant funds.
+- End of Program Reward must be tied to the school’s work plan and cannot exceed 40% of total grant funds.

-- Applicants must serve Medi-Cal beneficiaries and low income students.
+- Applicants must serve Medi-Cal beneficiaries and/or low income students.

-- Applicants must be a public school or district dependent charter school that serves students from Kindergarten up to 12th Grade in Kern County, California.
+- Applicants must be a public school, public school district or district dependent charter school that serves students from Kindergarten up to 12th Grade in Kern County, California.

-- Program expenses must be tied to the approved student wellness program objectives.
-Professional development, staffing, utilities, and furniture are not eligible expenses.
+- Program expenses must be tied to the approved student wellness program objectives and will be subject to review and approval by KFHC.